A-aman123/panda-100-problems/README.md

-Here's a README file for the 100 Pandas Puzzles:

----

 # 100 Pandas Puzzles

 Inspired by 100 Numpy exercises, here are 100 short puzzles for testing your knowledge of pandas' power.